Grammatical structures in mathematics: a personal view: Example: Linear Function

 \section{Example: Linear Function}

-We start with an example that is based in theoretical maths in order to set up the linguistic tools we will use later in a more straightforward situation. \begin{example} Let $f$ be a function from $\mathbb{R}$ to $\mathbb{R}$ given by
+The first example comes from mathematics more than statistics, to set up the linguistic tools we will use later.
+I introduce some terminology for word classes -- types of words defined by their function such as nouns and verbs -- through the example and then talk about a grammatical process where words move between classes based on use. \begin{example} Let $f$ be a function from $\mathbb{R}$ to $\mathbb{R}$ given by

+As an example $f(2) = 5$. \end{example} When we first use $f$ it is as a name, a noun.
+The second occurrence -- $f(x)$ -- is as a modifier on the argument $x$, which produces a noun group or noun phrase: a collection of lexical items that together behave like a noun.
+Within the group, the noun is $x$, and $f$ modifies the noun in the same way as `painted' does in `the painted chair'.
+In the case of $f(x)$, we have in fact $f$-ed $x$.
+I call this the \emph{modifier} form of $f$, a more general term for the class of words that adjectives belong to because it has a similar role.
+The process of $f$-ing a specific $x$ is what we do when we calculate the result.
+The third occurrence, $f(2)$, is another noun phrase.

-\end{example} The main linguistic structure I see here is a grammatical process moving between noun and verb in the use of $f$.
-When $f$ is first named it appears as a noun in `Let $f$ be'.
-The second appearance (in the same sentence no less) is as a verb -- $f$-ing $x$.
-Bob Carpenter of the Stan developer team pointed out that this is a use-mention distinction.
-Our introduction of $f$ as a noun is a \textit{performative} linguistic act, we are doing a speech act that itself causes something to happen.
+Our introduction of $f$ as a noun is a \textit{performative} linguistic act: we are doing a speech act that itself causes something to happen.
 Think of a promise or a declaration by an authority figure or a variable initialised in code. `Let $f$ be a function' instantiates the mathematical object called $f$ in the minds of the readers and ascribes to it the structures of a function.
-We do similar things in statistics when we introduce a random variable as we shall see in the next example.
+We do this when we announce random variables too, for example.